ziur/sdfc-idea/_docs/configuration.md

 ## Project gradle tasks

 The gradle project contains tasks that will help on development and packaging.

-> **Note:** You have to execute the gradle tasks from the project directory it will shows you All tasks runnable from root project.
+You have to execute the gradle tasks from the project directory it will shows you All tasks runnable from root project.

+command:

+	$ gradle tasks
+output:

 ### Build Setup tasks